00DB00/LightNovel_Scapper/README.md

 3) Run the script
 4) Provide the max no. of chapter when script runs, it will always start with first chapter.

+if stuck then user-agent might need to be changed.. can also add time between each iteration...